German Longhaired Pointer Breed Summary

 |Common health issues||Osteochondrosis Dissecans, Hip Dysplasia|

-These doggies are well-known for their intelligence, which in turn makes them very easy to train.
+These dogs are well-known for their intelligence, which in turn makes them very easy to train.
 Additionally, they absolutely love 'hoomans' and form extremely strong bonds with their families.
 However, this does mean that they can't be left by themselves for too long as it can lead to them developing separation anxiety, which can result in some very destructive behaviours.
 Therefore, someone needs to be in the house for most of the day, to give these German Longhaired Pointers all the love and attention they need and deserve!
 On top of this, they need to be in a fairly large home with access to outside space, where they can stretch their legs and get all the exercise they need!
 They can be slightly stubborn and act fairly unruly, making them difficult for 'hoomans' who are not used to the breed.
 For this reason, they need experienced owners who can train them properly from a young age.
-However, for the right family, they make fantastic pets who have the potential to provide you with years of happiness.